apigee-labs/rapier/README.md

 Rapier documents are complete API specifications — you can give them directly to API developers to implement servers and to app developers to implement clients without additional documentation other than the Rapier spec and the HTTP specs themselves.
-Since the Rapier specification language is not yet widely known and understood, we provide a tool that will generate a Swagger document from a Rapier specification.
-The Swagger documents spell out the conventions used by Rapier in a way that is familiar to many.
+Since the Rapier specification language is not yet widely known and understood, we provide a tool that will generate an Open API specification (OAS - formerly known as OAS) document from a Rapier specification.
+The OAS documents spell out the conventions used by Rapier in a way that is familiar to many.
-Once you have seen a few examples of the generated Swagger, the conventions will become quickly obvious and you will stop looking at the Swagger.
+Once you have seen a few examples of the generated OAS, the conventions will become quickly obvious and you may stop looking at the OAS.
-You can stop generating the Swagger documents, which are not required, or you may continue to generate them for integrating with tools that are Swagger-based, or for communicating with people who know Swagger but not Rapier.
+You may continue to generate OAS documents for integrating with tools that are OAS-based, or for communicating with people who know OAS but not Rapier.

-Swagger will likely remain important to you for documenting APIs that which follow a service-oriented rather than a data-oriented design pattern, or follow different conventions to the ones Rapier currently understands, or are less consistent than Rapier APIs.
+OAS will likely remain important to you for documenting APIs that which follow a service-oriented rather than a data-oriented design pattern, or follow different conventions to the ones Rapier currently understands, or are less consistent than Rapier APIs.

 Rapier also includes SDK generators for Javascripot and Python.
 In the future we intend to work on test tools, and server implementation frameworks.